How to become a Counselor in Maryland

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

-Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.
+Once you have earned your bachelor’s degree, you can start looking for schools that offer a master’s or doctoral degree program in counseling.
+Request information from schools offering counseling programs in Maryland.

 Step One: